 - Minimum five years of experience with DEI work.

-- Ability to build a new program.
+- build a new program.

 - Proven ability to handle multiple projects simultaneously.

-The St. Paul’s Schools are committed to creating a supportive learning environment where all individuals are valued for their unique contributions and are able to achieve their highest potential.
+The St. Paul’s Schools are committed to creating a supportive learning environment where all individuals are valued for their unique contributions and can achieve their highest potential.
 We strongly believe that a diverse and inclusive environment is the best learning environment for our students and prepares them to live, work, and thrive in an increasingly global and multicultural community.
 We reject all prejudice, particularly those based on race, national and ethnic origin, religion, socioeconomic status, gender identity, sexual orientation, and physical characteristics.